 Following passage by the 102nd Congress, President George Bush signed into law the Andean Trade Preference Act (ATPA) on December 4, 1991(P.L.
 102-182, title II), making it part of a multifaceted strategy to counter illicit drug production and trade in Latin America.
 For ten years, it has provided preferential, mostly duty-free, treatment of selected U.S. imports from Bolivia, Colombia, Ecuador, and Peru.
-ATPA's goal is to encourage increased exports, thereby promoting development and providing an incentive for Andean farmers and other workers to pursue economic alternatives to the drug trade.
-ATPA expires on December 4, 2001 and the 107th Congress will likely consider reauthorizing it given increasing congressional interest in regional counternarcotics efforts1 and Andean country preference for its extension.
+ATPA's goal has been to encourage growth of a more diversified Andean export base, thereby promoting development and providing an incentive for Andean farmers and other workers to pursue economic alternatives to the drug trade.